-Using data compiled from the peer companies, Compensai completed an assessment of our executive compensation to inform the Compensation Committee's determinations regarding executive compensation for the fiscal year ended December 31, 2023.
+Using data compiled from the peer companies, Compensai completed an assessment of our executive compensation to inform the Compensation Committee's determinations regarding executive compensation for the fiscal year ended December 31, 2024.
 Compensia prepared, and the Compensation Committee reviewed, a range of market data reference points (generally at the 25th, 50th, and 75th percentiles of the market data) with respect to base salary, performance bonuses, equity compensation (valued based both on an approximation of grant date fair value and as well as ownership percentage), total target cash compensation (base salary and the annual target performance bonus) and total direct compensation (total target cash compensation and equity compensation) with respect to each of the executive officers, including our NEOs.
-The Compensation Committee data not target pay to fall at any particular percentile of the market data, but rather reviewed these market data reference points as a helpful reference point in making compensation decisions for the fiscal year ended December 31, 2023.
+The Compensation Committee did not target pay to directly fall at any particular percentile of the market data but rather reviewed these market data reference points as a helpful reference point in making compensation decisions for the fiscal year ended December 31, 2024.
+The peer group and salary survey information were used as a guide for total direct compensation, with a tendency to set base salary and short-term incentive compensation below the 50th percentile and place more emphasis on long-term incentives, more fully aligning with shareholder interest.
 Market data is only one of the factors that the Compensation Committee considers in making compensation decisions.
 The Compensation Committee considers other factors as described below under "Factors Used in Determining Executive Compensation."